Leels/Annies_Specialty_Dog_Treat_Shop/README.md

   2. The three most recently added products.
   3. All products made in the USA for buyers that want to buy local products.

+#### Authentication
+* Site has an admin with special permissions:
+  1. Admin is able to log in and out of the application.
+  2. Admin can add update and delete products.
+  3. All products made in the USA for buyers that want to buy local products.

 ### Project Routes
 |HTTP verb|Route|CRUD Action|Description|